dnhrdt/whisper_client/cline_docs/activeContext.md

 # Active Development Context
-Version: 1.1
+Version: 1.2
-Timestamp: 2025-02-26 19:57 CET
+Timestamp: 2025-02-26 20:41 CET

 ## Document Purpose
 This file serves as the source of truth for current development state and recent changes.
 It is frequently updated to maintain accurate context.

 ## Recent Updates
-- Documentation migration to English completed
+- Documentation migration to English completed and committed to GitHub
-- Memory Bank structure fully implemented
+- Memory Bank structure fully implemented and validated
-- Config file translated and standardized
+- Added .gitattributes for consistent line endings
-- Roadmap updated to version 1.1
+- German test cases intentionally preserved
-- German text removed from active documentation
+- Test directory identified for Phase 2 improvements

 Note: Historical investigation files and backups maintained in original German for reference purposes.